 Vidant Medical Center

 Vidant Medical Center, the flagship tertiary teaching hospital of East Carolina University, is both a Level I Adult Trauma Center and Level II Pediatric Trauma Center.
-Vidant Medical Center was reaccredited by the North Carolina office of EMS and reverified by the American College of Surgeons in 2020.
+Vidant Medical Center is an accredited trauma center by the North Carolina office of EMS and American College of Surgeons.

 Mission: To serve the injured and critically ill patients in eastern North Carolina

 Vision: To become the national model for rural trauma care delivery through leadership, excellence in clinical service, research, injury prevention, outreach, and education.

 2100 Stantonsburg Rd.

 Greenville, North Carolina, 27834

 In conjunction with the Brain Injury Association of North Carolina.
 Meetings are on the 4th Wednesday of each month at 6:00 pm.
 Contact Lindsay for meeting link.
 Brain injury support groups are important sources of support and information for survivors, families, and professionals.
 These groups provide emotional support, networking opportunities, and invaluable advice for navigating the difficult path of recovery after a brain injury.
 Learn more